 A Part C plan combines other parts of Medicare (Original Medicare and, usually, Part D) and can provide you with a broader range of benefits.
 These plans are sold through private insurance companies that are approved by Medicare.
 Premium rates vary depending on the type plan and where you live, but the average premium across all Part C plan types as of 2019 is estimated to be $28, according to My Medicare Matters, a website run by the National Council on Aging.

 Medicare Part D plans are also provided through private insurance companies.
 The national average Part D premium is $33.19, according to My Medicare Matters.
 But depending on where you live and the type of plan you have, Medicare Part D costs will vary.

-Medicare Premium Assistance: How Can I Get Help With Medicare Premiums?
+Medicare Premium Assistance: How Can I Get Help With Paying Medicare Premiums?

 The Centers for Medicare and Medicaid Services (CMS) provide assistance with premium payments.
 Medicaid operates four types of Medicare Savings Programs (MSP):

 - Specified Low-Income Medicare Beneficiary (SLMB)